 English Learners (ELs) represent a growing part of the U.S. student body, and California, with its large concentration of ELs, is beginning to make ELs the "main thing."
 In recent years, the state's political and educational landscape has been shifting rapidly with an everincreasing drumbeat calling educators to focus intently on all language learners, especially ELs.
 With the 2014 release of the English Language Arts/English Language Development (ELA/ELD) Framework, the California Department of Education (CDE) placed a stake in the ground: no longer will ELs be an afterthought.
 The Framework paints a clear picture of culturally responsive schooling based on sound research, in which all students thrive.
 The ELA/ELD Framework goes far beyond describing instruction and endeavors to illuminate all facets of the education system that must shift to ensure that "all California learners benefit optimally and achieve their highest potential" (CDE 2014, 2).
 Furthermore, the Framework boldly lays claim to the research supporting the value of biliteracy, both for individual students and the state as a whole.
-Just two years after the release of the Framework, California voters followed suit, overwhelmingly passing
+Just two years after the release of the Framework, California voters followed suit, overwhelmingly passing Proposition 58.
+The new law not only rescinds the ban on bilingual education that had been in place for almost 20 years; it also encourages districts to create Dual Language Immersion programs for both native and non-native English Speakers, and it provides parents with additional leverage to insist that districts establish these programs for their children in schools where they don't currently exist.

-By

-Jennifer Diehl

-Anya Hurwitz, Ed.D.
+By Jennifer Diehl Anya Hurwitz, Ed.D.
 Martha I. Martínez, Ph.D.
 SEAL (Sobrato Early Academic Language)